 The Price-to-Sales Ratio (P/S ratio) is a valuable tool for evaluating a company’s value by comparing its stock price to its revenue per share.

-However, it is important to remember that the P/S ratio has limitations and should be used in combination with other financial metrics and analyses.
+However, it is important to remember that the P/S ratio has limitations and should be used in combination with other financial metrics and analysis.

 Understanding the P/S ratio is as simple as dividing a company’s stock price by its revenue per share.